-- You are an employee deducting expenses attributable to your job. - You do not get reimbursed by your employer for any expenses (amounts your employer included in box 1 of your Form W-2 are not considered reimbursements). - If you are claiming vehicle expense, you are using the standard mileage rate for 2001.
+- You are an employee deducting ordinary and necessary expenses attributable to your job.
+An ordinary expense is one that is common and accepted in your field of trade, business, or profession.
+A necessary expense is one that is helpful and appropriate for your business.
+An expense does not have to be required to be considered necessary. - You do not get reimbursed by your employer for any expenses (amounts your employer included in box 1 of your Form W-2 are not considered reimbursements). - If you are claiming vehicle expense, you are using the standard mileage rate for 2002.

-Caution: You can use the standard mileage rate for 2001 only if: (a) you owned the vehicle and used the standard mileage rate for the first year you placed the vehicle in service or (b) you leased the vehicle and used the standard mileage rate for the portion of the lease period after 1997.
+Caution: You can use the standard mileage rate for 2002 only if: (a) you owned the vehicle and used the standard mileage rate for the first year you placed the vehicle in service or (b) you leased the vehicle and used the standard mileage rate for the portion of the lease period after 1997.

-Par rt I Figure Your Expenses 1 Vehicle expense using the standard mileage rate.
-Complete Part II and multipy line 8a by 341/2¢ (.345) 1 2 Parking fees, tolls, and transportation, including train, bus, etc., that did not involve overnight travel or commuting to and from work 2 3 Travel expense while away from home overnight, including lodging, airplane, car rental, etc. Do not include meals and entertainment 3 4 Business expenses not included on lines 1 through 3.
-Do not include meals and entertainment 4 5 Meals and entertainment expenses: \$ x 50% (.50) (Employees subject to Department of Transportation (DOT) hours of service limits: Multiply meal expenses by 60% (.60) instead of 50%.
+Pai Figure Your Expenses 1 Vehicle expense using the standard mileage rate.
+Complete Part II and multipy line 8a by 361/2¢ (.365) 1 ļ 2 Parking fees, tolls, and transportation, including train, bus, etc., that did not involve overnight travel or commuting to and from work 2 3 Travel expense while away from home overnight, including lodging, airplane, car rental, etc. Do not include meals and entertainment 3 4 Business expenses not included on lines 1 through 3.
+Do not include meals and entertainment 4 5 Meals and entertainment expenses: \$ x 50% (.50) (Employees subject to Department of Transportation (DOT) hours of service limits: Multiply meal expenses by 65% (.65) instead of 50%.
 For details, see instructions.)
-5 6 Total expenses .
+5 6 Total expenses.
 Add lines 1 through 5.
 Enter here and on line 20 of Schedule A (Form 1040) .
-(Fee-basis state or local government officials, qualified performing artists, and individuals with disabilities: See the instructions for special rules on where to enter this amount.)
-6 Par Information on Your Vehicle.
-Complete this part only if you are claiming vehicle. le ex pense on line 1.
-7 8 a When did you place your vehicle in service for business use? (month, day, year) ▶ used d your vehicle for: 9 Do you (or your spouse) have another vehicle available for personal use?
-10 11a b Was your vehicle available for personal use during off-duty hours?
-No No
+(Fee-basis state or local government officials, qualified performing artists, and individuals with disabilities: See the instructions for special rules on where to enter this amount.).
+6 Par t II Information on Your Vehicle.
+Complete this part only if you are claiming vehic le ex pense on line 1.
+7 8 a When did you place your vehicle in service for business use? (month, day, year) ► ı useo d your vehicle for: 9 Do you (or your spouse) have another vehicle available for personal use?
+No 10 11a b Was your vehicle available for personal use during off-duty hours? · · 🗌 Yes 🗌 🗌 Yes 🔲 No No No